Moving into a new build house

 Directing delivery drivers and unpacking essentials

 Your new address, perhaps unfamiliar to delivery firms, requires your attention.
-Guide delivery drivers to ensure your belongings arrive safely at your doorstep.
+Direct delivery drivers to ensure your belongings arrive safely at your doorstep.
 It's a good idea to have a clear plan for directing them, particularly if your new build is in a newly developed area that might not yet appear on some maps.

 Start by unpacking essentials – the things that make your first few days comfortable.
 This includes bedding, kitchen essentials, and toiletries.

-Setting up furniture and organizing living spaces
+Setting up furniture and organising living spaces

 Now, focus on the larger task of setting up your living spaces.
 Your new house is a blank canvas, awaiting your personal touch.